tmathov/tamaramathov/source/resume/index.md

 - 2016 - Voces íntimas: relatos e imágenes de mujeres artistas.
 Exhibition catalog, National Museum of Colombia.

+### Research

+- 2018-2020.
+Research assistant at the neurolinguistics department of the University of Buenos Aires.

+- 2018-2020.
+Reaserach assistant at Di Tella University neuroscience lab.

 ### Artistic Background

 - June 2018.
 Third place in the short story contest “Cuentos a la Calle”, organized by Unabrecha, with the story “El tiempo muerto”.